 Usage of this package implies

-an agreement between MGC and MG about the used policy specification language(s) (PSL; see e.g., Table IV.1); and
+that there is a prior agreement between MGC and MG about the used policy specification language(s) (PSL; see e.g., Table IV.1); and

-that the PSL(s) are not changed during the lifetime of the H.248 Control Association-
+that the PSL(s) are not changed during the lifetime of the H.248 Control Association.

-The base package capabilities allow therefore a basic service.
+The base package capabilities allow therefore a basic mechanism to communicate rules to the MG.